Xeue/UniVision-Voting-Client/README.md

 There is then a communication layer via IPC between the front end and the backend.
 So when a button is pressed from the client, it triggers an IPC message to the backend which then parses the data and turns it into caspar command that is sent to caspar.

-The lower thirds are currently all saved in a js file in /GUI/js/l3rd.js and cannot be edited once the program is compiled.
-There is a WIP fix for this that will change this to be an external file.

 ## How to edit and then build the code

 Download the source files as a zip, or use git clone.